-- Vacuum Constrictive Devices (VCDs): This is a pump that you place over the penis.
-As air is pumped out of the cylinder, blood is drawn into the penis to produce an erection.
+- Vacuum Constrictive Devices (VCDs): A pump that you place over your penis.
+As air is pumped out of the cylinder, blood is drawn into your penis to produce an erection.
 A ring slides over the base of the penis to keep the blood in the tissues to maintain an erection for up to half an hour.

-- Oral Medications: A number of oral medications are now available to help men attain and maintain an erection.
+- Oral Medications: Several oral medications are now available to help men attain and maintain an erection.
 These medications include Viagra®, Cialis®, and Levitra®.

-- Penile Injections: Medications may be injected into the side of the penis, which promote blood flow.
+- Penile Injections: Medications may be injected into the side of your penis, which promotes blood flow.
 The most common drug used for injection is Prostaglandin E1 (Caverject®).
-The medication typically needs to be adjusted to the correct dose based on how long the erection is maintained.
+This medication typically needs to be adjusted to the correct dose based on how long the erection is maintained.

-- Muse System: This system also utilizes Prostaglandin E1.
-Instead of an injection, a small suppository is placed into the urethra (opening in the penis where urine & semen exit) using a specialized applicator.
+- Muse System: This system also uses Prostaglandin E1.
+Instead of an injection, a small suppository is placed into the urethra (opening in the penis where urine & semen exit) using an applicator.

-- Sex Therapy: This is recommended for patients with anxiety based erection problems.
-Typically the patient and his partner are both involved in the therapy sessions.
+- Sex Therapy: This is recommended for patients with anxiety-based erection problems.
+Typically, you and your partner are both involved in the therapy sessions.

-- Lifestyle interventions: such as weight loss, exercise, and smoking cessation, may also help.
+- Lifestyle interventions: Weight loss, exercise, and smoking cessation may also help.

-Each type of treatment has its own advantages, disadvantages and side effects.
-If you are experiencing erectile dysfunction, you should discuss the pros and cons of each treatment option with your healthcare provider.
-If you are experiencing ED, you may want to see an urologist (a doctor trained in the care of male genitals), who can offer treatments for erectile dysfunction and other sexual concerns.
+If you are having erectile dysfunction, you should discuss the benefits and risks of each treatment option with your healthcare provider.
+You may want to see a urologist (a doctor trained in the care of male genitals), who can offer treatments for erectile dysfunction and other sexual concerns.